yclas/documentation/yclas-self-hosted.md

 The team behind Yclas is consistently improving the software, working on new releases, adding new features and trying to find good deals for future and existing clients.

-As part of the team's efforts to **provide a full solution** we have arranged an agreement with our hosting affiliates, through this agreement you could purchase a hosting from them and with that you will have a fully functional **[premium theme](https://selfhosted.yclas.com)** from Yclas Self Hosted with three months of support after the purchase.
+As part of the team's efforts to **provide a full solution** we have arranged an agreement with our hosting affiliates, through this agreement you could purchase a hosting from them and with that you will have a discount at **[PRO version](https://selfhosted.yclas.com)** from Yclas Self Hosted with support after the purchase.

 **[Get started here](https://yclas.com/self-hosted.html#package)**